rickbeeloo/mini_myers/README.md

 ### 🤏 Mini Myers
-SIMD Myers implementation to "check" whether "batches" of short patterns (<=32nt) are present in a longer text with at most `k` edits.
+SIMD Myers implementation to "check" whether "batches" of short patterns (<=32nt) are present in a longer text with at most `k` edits, can report positions at 5% overhead.

-Mainly for [Barbell](https://github.com/rickbeeloo/barbell) as a faster pre-filter before running [sassy](https://github.com/RagnarGrootKoerkamp/sassy/), so most likely you are looking for [sassy](https://github.com/RagnarGrootKoerkamp/sassy/) instead.
+Mainly for [Barbell](https://github.com/rickbeeloo/barbell) as a faster pre-filter (2x) before running [sassy](https://github.com/RagnarGrootKoerkamp/sassy/).
+Most likely you are looking for [sassy](https://github.com/RagnarGrootKoerkamp/sassy/) instead, unless you want to batch search very short patterns.

 ---